MichalStrzelczyk/go-logger/README.md

 # Logger

-This library is used for simple logging of messages to several sources.
+This library can be used for simple logging of messages to several sources.

 ## 1. Adapters